hector-cortez/notitas/README.md

 # Notitas
-An Example in Kotlin with SharedPreferences
+An Example in Kotlin with ArrayList and SharedPreferences.